privacyguides/privacyguides.org/docs/os/linux-overview.md

 ---
 title: Linux Overview
 icon: simple/linux
+description: Linux is an open-source, privacy-focused desktop operating system alternative, but not all distribitions are created equal.
 ---
 It is often believed that [open-source](https://en.wikipedia.org/wiki/Open-source_software) software is inherently secure because the source code is available.
 There is an expectation that community verification occurs regularly; however, this isn’t always [the case](https://seirdy.one/posts/2022/02/02/floss-security/).
-It does depend on a number of factors, such as project activity, developer experience, level of rigour applied to [code reviews](https://en.wikipedia.org/wiki/Code_review), and how often attention is given to specific parts of the [codebase](https://en.wikipedia.org/wiki/Codebase) that may go untouched for years.
+It does depend on a number of factors, such as project activity, developer experience, level of rigor applied to [code reviews](https://en.wikipedia.org/wiki/Code_review), and how often attention is given to specific parts of the [codebase](https://en.wikipedia.org/wiki/Codebase) that may go untouched for years.

 At the moment, desktop Linux does have some areas that could be better improved when compared to their proprietary counterparts, e.g.: